w3c-fedid/FedCM/README.md

 #### The Provisioning Stage

-The browser then proceeds to talk to the IDP (e.g. via a **.well-known** convention) and gather the user's identity token and what properties it holds (e.g. is this a directed identity?).
+Upon invocation of the API, the browser proceeds to talk to the IDP (e.g. via a **.well-known** convention) and gather the user's identity token and what properties it holds (e.g. is this a directed identity?).
 The IDP also makes claims about its policies in protecting user's data:

 The browser intermediates the data exchange according to its assessment of the privacy properties involved: the more it believes that the exchange is respecting the user's privacy the less it has to raise the user's awareness of the perils involved (e.g. scary permission prompts).